 For those wishing to split up the dedicated crest portion of the hike with a night of dry camping, there are very rough sites where the trail reaches the saddle above the upper end of Long Canyon about 4.5 miles north of Overland Lake.
 Also near the summit of peak 10,756, which is about 3 miles south of Wines Peak.
 These two locations are very primitive but feature some flat ground and a few rare trees to provide shelter.

 Fishing and Wildlife

 The lakes and streams along the crest trail are popular among anglers.
 The upper elevation streams still hold populations of threatened Lahontan and Humboldt cutthroat trout, though the lakes and streams are dominated by rainbow, brown, and brookies after years of stocking.

 The Rubys are home to bighorn sheep, mountain goats, deer, mountain lions, marmots, pikas, beavers, and the himalayan snowcock -- a bird introduced to the range in 1963.
 There are no bears or moose, so personal safety and food storage precautions require only common preparation.

 Season and Timing

 The Ruby Mountains receive ample winter snowfall, and the snowpack lasts well into early summer.
-Depending on the amount of winter snow, the earliest this trail can be traversed usually falls from late June to late July.
-As soon as enough snow has melted to make passage easy is an ideal time and provides a water source (from snowdrifts) along the normally dry crest.
-Late summer the trail will have less water, but September and October trips can be enhanced by the abundance of aspen turning autumn gold or the chances of early season snow across the peaks.
+Depending on the winter snow amount, the earliest this trail can be traversed usually falls from late June to late July.
+As soon as enough snow has melted to make passage easy is an ideal time and provides a water source (from snowdrifts) along the ordinarily dry crest.
+Late summer, the trail will have less water, but September and October trips can be enhanced by the abundance of aspen turning autumn gold or the chances of early season snow across the peaks.